4 questions answered about cold laser therapy for animals

 For most people, having a large library of scientific research doesn’t matter when choosing the therapy.
 "It’s really non-invasive, it’s not painful, it’s quick.
 We’ve had pretty good luck with it," Dr. Caldwell told us.
 Most animals feel better after getting the therapy, and pet parents see a remarkable change in their animal afterwards.

 A single laser therapy treatment is relatively inexpensive, with costs ranging between $30 and $60.
 The affordability issue is more about multiple treatments - the more treatments your pet needs, the less affordable it becomes.
 Some clinics will discount the cost of multiple treatments, with some short sessions priced as low as $10.
-Many pet insurance plans will also cover cold laser therapy treatments.
+Most pet insurance will also cover cold laser therapy treatments.
 If your vet offers cold laser therapy, ask them about prices and possible discounts.